rook/rook/Documentation/ceph-disaster-recovery.md

         container# exit
         ```

 1. Tell Rook to run as old cluster by running `kubectl -n rook-ceph edit secret/rook-ceph-mon` and changing `fsid` to the original `fsid`.
+Note that the `fsid` is base64 encoded and must not contain a trailing carriage return.
+For example:

+    ```shell
+    echo -n a811f99a-d865-46b7-8f2c-f94c064e4356 | base64  # Replace with the fsid from your old cluster.
+    ```

 1. Disable authentication by running `kubectl -n rook-ceph edit cm/rook-config-override` and adding content below:

     ```yaml